bradenfarris/01-My-Blog/README.md

 # Blog Topic

 My proposed blog topic is a narrative type of scientifc blog, using my own personal stories.
-These stories will be focused on my favorite hunting, camping, and road trips out west along the rocky mountains.
-My stories will be authentic and true, and I would like to incorporate scientific facts that I encountered during these stories, such as animal species, conservation, etc.
+These stories will focus on the specific animals (painted grasshopper, moose, bear, bison, etc.) and the environments (Black Mesa, Rocky Mountians, Wichita Mountains, etc.) they were in.
+They will focus around the activities of hunting, hiking, and camping.

-The point of this blog is to entertain, inspire, and educate my readers.
-I am hoping the authentic stories will maybe inspire people to take up bird hunting, camping, or road tripping out west to enjoy the Rocky Mountains and many National Parks.
-I will educate my audience by explaining the importance of the animal and plant species I encounter along my stories, and how they pertain to conservation efforts and the history behind them.
+I hope these stories will educate my readers of the certain places and animals I have experienced, and inspire them to go those places to experience it for themselves.